Buying Marijuana Seeds in United States 20212021 Laws on Using, Possessing, Growing, and Buying Cannabis Seeds in USA.

 Selling & Growing Cannabis Recreationally: Differences Within the USA

 In states with legalized cannabis, just as with possessing and using weed, laws governing growing and buying cannabis seeds differ from state to state.
-Under D.C. law, for example,an adult (21 years and older) can cultivate up to six marijuana plants with only three plants being mature at a time in one location for recreational purposes.
+Under D.C. law, for example, an adult (21 years and older) can cultivate up to six marijuana plants (with a maximum of twelve plants to a household) in one location for recreational purposes.
+Only three plants per person may be mature at one time.
 Also, you can transfer up to one ounce of weed as an adult to another adult, but marijuana sales are still illegal there.
 So gift away if you live in D.C., but don’t allow any money to change hands!

 Meanwhile, in Oregon, you can only grow up to four plants for recreational reasons.
-Also, to cultivate at home, you must pay fees, and the marijuana odor must be controlled in a manner such that the public does not notice it.
-Selling cannabis without a license is forbidden there, as in most states with legalized pot.
+Also, to cultivate at home, you must pay fees, and the marijuana odor must be controlled in a manner as such that the public does not notice it.
+Selling cannabis without a license is forbidden there, as is the case in most states with legalized pot.

 In Alaska, personal cannabis cultivation by state law is restricted to six plants, but only three of them can be flowering at one time.
 Transfer limits are one ounce, which is the same as in D.C.
 As you can see, it’s important to know before you grow!